Instructions to build documentation from this repository¶

 Install

-package using pip, if not already installed.From your code’s parent directory, create a
+sphinxpackage using pip, if not already installed.From your code’s parent directory, create a

-sub-directory to build the documentation files.In the
+docs/sub-directory to build the documentation files.In the

-with the default options for the prompts as shown below.Separating source and build directories keeps the
+docs/directory, initiate the sphinx project usingsphinx-quickstartwith the default options for the prompts as shown below.Separating source and build directories keeps the

-directory structured.$ sphinx-quickstart Welcome to the Sphinx 4.0.3 quickstart utility.
+docs/directory structured.$ sphinx-quickstart Welcome to the Sphinx 4.0.3 quickstart utility.
 Please enter values for the following settings (just press Enter to accept a default value, if one is given in brackets).
 Selected root path: .
 You have two options for placing the build directory for Sphinx output.
 Either, you use a directory "_build" within the root path, or you separate "source" and "build" directories within the root path. > Separate source and build directories (y/n) [n]: y The project name will occur in several places in the built documentation. > Project name: Sphinx Doc Tutorial > Author name(s): Dinesh Krishna Natarajan > Project release []: 0.0.1 If the documents are to be written in a language other than English, you can select a language here by its language code.
 Sphinx will then translate text that it generates into that language.
 For a list of supported codes, see https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-language. > Project language [en]: en Creating file sphinx-doc-tutorial/docs/source/conf.py.
 Creating file sphinx-doc-tutorial/docs/source/index.rst.
 Creating file sphinx-doc-tutorial/docs/Makefile.
 Creating file sphinx-doc-tutorial/docs/make.bat.
 Finished: An initial directory structure has been created.
 You should now populate your master file sphinx-doc-tutorial/docs/source/index.rst and create other documentation source files.
 Use the Makefile to build the docs, like so: make builder where "builder" is one of the supported builders, e.g. html, latex or linkcheck.

 Step 3: Configure sphinx documentation builder¶